-How to Do Vegan Intermittent Fasting
+How to Do Intermittent Fasting for Vegans

-First golden rule for any fasting: drink lots and lots of water.
+#1 First golden rule for any fasting: drink lots and lots of water.
 All day long, drink water.

 Vegan Intermittent Fasting and Exercise

-The truth is, we were designed to keep active and if you remember that as part of your lifestyle, you’ll be far less likely to struggle with many age-associated problems.
+The truth is, we were designed to be continually active, and if you remember to do that as part of your lifestyle, you’ll be far less likely to struggle with many age-associated problems.

 I’ve joined Grokker, which is one of the online platforms.
 It’s a fun place which also includes other forms of exercise apart from yoga.

-Tips for Vegan Intermittent Fasting
+Final Tips for Intermittent Fasting for Vegans

-Be easy on yourself and flexible with your rules.
+- Be easy on yourself and flexible with your rules.
 The wonderful thing about this lifestyle choice is that your life comes first.
 This just naturally slots into your (new) rhythm.
 For example, if you choose 11am to 7pm and then you find yourself in a situation where you’re going to meet friends at 8 p.m. for a bite to eat.
 You can either move your morning food to a later time, or you can just eat in a longer window on this occasion.
 Accept it and move on.
 No problem.

-I really recommend you embrace this as a way of life, not as a quick hit weight loss plan.
+- I really recommend you embrace this as a way of life, not as a quick hit weight loss plan.
 In fact you can lose weight or you can maintain your weight.
 This is a sustainable way of living which you help you feel healthier and more energetic.

-Don’t try intermittent fasting if you’re pregnant, diabetic, or have other health issues which might be negatively affected by fasting.
+- Don’t try intermittent fasting if you’re pregnant, diabetic, or have other health issues which might be negatively affected by fasting.

 Vegan Intermittent Fasting for Weight Loss

-In the first week you may drop of weight dramatically but this is most likely to be a reduction in water retention, which will level out after the initial drop.
+In the first week you may drop weight dramatically, but this is most likely to be a reduction in water retention, which will level out after the initial drop.